neimasilk/PureFocus/memory-bank/architecture.md

 ### Data Layer

-Bertanggung jawab untuk menyediakan dan memanipulasi data aplikasi.
-Saat ini, lapisan data sangat bergantung pada `PreferencesManager` yang menggunakan `SharedPreferences`.
+Responsible for providing and manipulating application data.
+Currently, the data layer heavily relies on `PreferencesManager` which uses `SharedPreferences`.

 **TextRepository:**
 - Text persistence to SharedPreferences